junxit/us-congress-bills-113/metadata.md

 - 2014-02-11 — Mr. Garrett moved to suspend the rules and pass the bill, as amended.
 - 2014-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 4 (Roll no. 62). (text: CR H1746-1747)
 - 2014-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 4 (Roll no. 62).(text: CR H1746-1747)
+- 2014-02-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.